Florida Gov. Rick Scott says he will recuse himself from certifying results of his Senate election

 Breaking News Emails

-TALLAHASSEE, Fla. — Republican Gov. Rick Scott said on Wednesday that he will recuse himself from certifying the results of his hotly-contested U.S. Senate race.
+TALLAHASSEE, Fla. — Republican Gov. Rick Scott said Wednesday that he will recuse himself from certifying the results of his hotly contested Senate race.

-A lawyer for Scott told a U.S. federal judge at a hearing Wednesday morning that the governor will not participate in the Elections Canvassing Commission, which is a three-member panel that certifies election results in state, federal and multi-county races.
+A lawyer for Scott told a federal judge at a hearing Wednesday morning that the governor will not participate in the Elections Canvassing Commission, a three-member panel that certifies election results in state, federal and multicounty races.
 The panel is slated to meet on Tuesday.

-Scott has been locked in a heated race against incumbent Democratic Sen. Bill Nelson, which is currently undergoing a contentious recount effort.
+Scott is trying to unseat Democratic Sen. Bill Nelson, and the two have been locked in a contentious recount effort since Election Day.

 Palm Beach voting machines overheat, forcing another recountNov.
 14, 201802:21